odysseyhack/odysseyhack.github.io/README.md

 ## Tutorial: How to get started with BetterCodehub
 - We have prepared a short [Tutorial](https://odysseyhack.github.io/tutorial)

-## How to get a [Better Code Hub](https://bettercodehub.com) score to qualify for the grilling session?
+## How to get a [Better Code Hub](https://bettercodehub.com)
 - The more guidelines you get right, the higher the final score.
 - if you have multiple repos the lowest scoring repo is your final mark (weakest link principle).

+## How to get your sticker
-- On Sunday April 14th between 10:30 and 11:59 ask for a sticker with your final score.
+- On Sunday April 14th between 9:00 and 11:59 ask for a sticker with your final score.

 ## How to get a ‘Mature Prototype’ Star?
 - If your main repo scores a Better Code Hub 10/10 you qualify to schedule a grilling session.